user-owang/react-madlibs/conceptual.md

 - Describe useEffect.
 What use cases is it used for in React components?

+  useEffect defines a function to run after the rendering phase of a component.
+An example of a use case would be resetting a controlled form's values upon submit

 - What does useRef do?
 Does a change to a ref value cause a rerender of a component?

+  useRef helps keep track of a value across renders. changing a ref value does not trigger a re-render

 - When would you use a ref?
 When wouldn't you use one?

+  You would use useRef to define a DOM object, set up/clear timers, etc.

 - What is a custom hook in React?
 When would you want to write one?

+  a custom hook is a piece of logic that is defined in a separate file that you can use across multiple components.
+You would write one when you see multiple components using a similar piece of logic so that you dont have to keep rewriting it.